COVID-19 and your visit to Fort Walsh National Historic Site

 - Please clean up after and keep all pets leashed

-- Be prepared with the things you will need for your visit (ie. proper footwear, bottles of water (no potable water) etc.)
+- Be prepared with the things you will need for your visit (ie. proper footwear, bottles of water, etc.)

 - There is no fuel available at the site

-- Roving Site Interpretation (open as of May 22) Please note Fort Walsh is not accepting tour bookings for the 2021 operating season.
-There are no formal group guided tours available.
+- Site Interpretation Please note Fort Walsh is not accepting tour bookings for the 2021 operating season.

 - Metis Trail